Itinerary

 Early risers may catch the sunrise behind the peaks in Rilong, a vista acclaimed for its singular beauty.
 We spend the full day exploring the dramatic scenery of nearby Siguniangshan National Park.
 Entering the 25-mile-long Shuangqiao Valley, we view snowcapped peaks in every direction, with Four Sisters Mountain towering above.
 The valley floor is 10,000 feet above sea level, and the highest mountains nearly double that.
 Explore the colorful geological features and mirror-like lakes of this subalpine terrain, following boardwalk trails that weave among occasional pagodas and prayer flags.
 Highlights include the Yin-Yang Valley, Willow Bridge, Sun-Moon Mirror Mountain and Five-Colored Mountain with its rocks that glow red, yellow, green, blue and white.
 These high-altitude forests are native habitat for the endangered red panda, too.
 Deeper into the valley, we reach the Ginsenguo flatland, with a viewing deck overlooking highland swamps and snowy peaks, and Jiujia Lake, which is actually a group of four seasonal lakes and nine perennial ones—the legendary bathing pools for the “four sisters.”

-Day 11: Dujiangyan Panda Valley / Chengdu — Bian Lian "Sichuan face changing"
+Day 11: Dujiangyan Panda Valley / Chengdu—"Face Changing"Show

 Head back to Dujiangyan, where we visit Dujiangyan Panda Valley.
 This is a new facility that is both a panda research and breeding base and a center for conservation education.
 In natural environs, pandas are gradually habituated and returned to the wild.
 Reintroduction training experts from around the globe gather here for collaborative research.
 This quiet research base is landscaped with beautiful flowers and we may see pandas in transitional “dens” that are learning to live on their own in the natural surroundings.
 You'll see many red pandas here as well.

-At this evening's festive farewell dinner, enjoy a demonstration of Bian Lian, or "Sichuan face changing," a mesmerizing opera element where performers rapidly switch colorful masks to portray different characters and emotions.
-Only about 200 people practice this secretive art form that can entail changing up to 10 masks in less than 20 seconds, and we marvel at the mystery and the mastery as we reflect on the adventures we've shared.
+At this evening's festive farewell dinner, enjoy a demonstration of Bian Lian, or "Sichuan face changing," a mesmerizing operatic production where performers rapidly switch colorful masks to portray different characters and emotions.
+A mere 200 or so people practice this secretive art form that can entail changing up to 10 masks in less than 20 seconds, and we marvel at the mystery and mastery of this rare art form.

 Day 12: Chengdu / Depart